aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/custom-styles-used-for-proper-aspose-words-html-roundtrip/_index.md

-﻿---
+---
-title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+title: Custom Styles for HTML Roundtrip
 second_title: Aspose.Words for Java
-articleTitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+articleTitle: Custom Styles used for proper HTML Roundtrip
-linktitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+linktitle: Custom Styles used for proper HTML Roundtrip
 description: "Export to HTML-based format using custom styles for roundtrip saving features in Java."
 type: docs
 weight: 140